-This report is the Fund's second Climate-Related Disclosures report and is published in conjunction with the Fund's new Climate Change Strategy (CCS).
-Both documents draw from the findings of the Fund's first Climate Risk Report in 2020; where an indepth review of the Fund's climate risks under different climate change scenarios was undertaken by the Fund's pooling company, LGPS Central Ltd (LGPSC).
+This report is the Fund's third Climate-Related Disclosures report and is published in conjunction with the Fund's Climate Change Strategy (CCS).
+Both documents draw from the findings of the Fund's Climate Risk Report in 2022, where an in-depth review of the Fund's climate risks under different climate change scenarios was undertaken by the Fund's pooling company, LGPS Central Ltd (LGPSC).